 Find a portfolio plan that works for you

-This site is designed as a repository and testing resource for all kinds of portfolio ideas.
-I recommend starting with the Portfolios section to browse the many good ideas recommended by various experts.
+This site is designed as a repository and testing resource for all kinds of portfolio ideas, and the Portfolios section is a great place to browse the many good recommendations of various experts.
 Study the charts, look at the data points such as the long-term returns and deepest drawdown, and find something that resonates with you.
 For things that look interesting, take the time to read the books and source materials offered by the original authors.
-By understanding not only why you are attracted to a certain portfolio but also how it works, you’re already far better off than most investors!
+By understanding not only why you are attracted to a certain portfolio but also how it works, you’re already far better off than most investors.
+And if you want to tweak things you can also play with the interactive Charts to learn how changing ingredients may affect the taste of the final recipe, but that’s certainly not a requirement.

 Open a brokerage account